 Start With An Intervention

 It is likely that you feel like any of the ultimatums you have already given to your partner should have worked to make them stop abusing their substance of choice.
 It’s easy to believe that the pain they have inflicted on you and your children should surely have been enough to convince them to seek treatment.
-The sad reality is that with full-blown addiction, it often is not, and previous patterns of behavior may make your threats and their promises an empty cycle of words.
+The sad reality is that with full-blown addiction, it is often not, and previous patterns of behavior may make your threats and their promises an empty cycle of words.

 Working with a professionally-trained interventionist can help you navigate ways to approach your loved one without engaging in this same endless cycle of blame.
 They can help you determine how to approach your partner in a way that won’t further alienate them, but will be assertive enough to let them know you are serious this time.
 It will also prepare you and your family for your partner’s possible rejection of treatment options.
 Part of this process is learning how to determine what real consequences should exist, and ways to follow through on them if that happens.
 Professional interventions also include preparing treatment plans for the whole family, since the impact of addiction is not solely on the person with the substance abuse problem.